yuanwang0/RNA-seq/README.md

 ***
 ## Preparation

 We use [Bowtie](http://bowtie-bio.sourceforge.net/index.shtml) for alignment and [RSEM](https://deweylab.github.io/RSEM/) for gene quantification.
-We use reference trancripts and gene annotations from *Ensembl*.
+We use reference trancripts and gene annotations from **Ensembl**.
 Follow the following steps for setting up:

 * First, make sure C++, Perl, and R are installed.
-Also make sure to install perl-doc by command `apt-get install perl-doc`.
+Also make sure to install `perl-doc` with command `apt-get install perl-doc`.
-* Download the latest release of Bowtie from https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.2.2/.
+* Download the latest release of **Bowtie** from https://sourceforge.net/projects/bowtie-bio/files/bowtie/1.2.2/.
 Follow the instructions to install.
-* Download the latest release of RSEM from https://github.com/deweylab/RSEM/archive/v1.3.1.tar.gz.
+* Download the latest release of **RSEM** from https://github.com/deweylab/RSEM/archive/v1.3.1.tar.gz.
 Follow the instructions to install.
 * Download